ttappr/nicktracker/README.md

 there isn't much text wrapping on the output.

 *Note: Mar 3, 21 - on this day or prior, the entries added to the DB may have bad IP info.
-This can be fixed with this query and a commit.*
+This can be fixed with this query and a commit - or just remove the `~/.config/hexchat/addons/nicktracker-db.sqlite3` file and start over.*
 ```sql
 DELETE
 FROM ip_addr_info